-An electricity transmission company will take all reasonable measures to minimise the impact of its access on landowners and parties with a legal interestinterested in land, and on the land itself.
+An electricity transmission company will take all reasonable measures to minimise the impact of its access on landowners and parties interested in land, and on the land itself.

-This reflects the company's statutory obligations in section 93 of the Act to do as little damage as possible, and to make full compensation to the owner and all parties interested in the land for damages they sustain in consequence of the exercise of the statutory access powers under section 93 of the Act.
+This reflects the company's statutory obligations in section 93 of the Act to do as little damage as possible, and to make full compensation to the owner and all parties interested in the land for damages they sustain in consequence of the exercise of access powers.
+In exercising powers of access, an electricity transmission company will: